mickael-palma-wttj/wttj-metrics/lib/wttj_metrics/data/README.md

 **Responsibilities:**
 - Read and parse CSV files with metrics data
-- Organize metrics by category (bug, cycle, flow, team, timeseries)
+- Organize metrics by category (bug, cycle, flow, team, timeseries, github)
 - Provide filtered access to metrics by category and date
 - Handle timeseries data with date range filtering